 - Videos – In general there are fewer videos on the web than pages of text; consequently, it can be easier to rank on the first page for a competitive keyword by creating a video instead of an article.
 Depending on what type of site or business you run, videos can be a great way to attract and reach an audience.
 Consider creating video tutorials of how to use your products.
 Or illustrate a process that is related to your business – for example, a plumber could make a video showing how to unclog a sink.
 (A note on SEO: You might consider including a text transcript of your video.
 Here are some additional tips for optimizing videos.)

 - Infographics – Infographics, or large-format images that contain a lot of data (often in the form of graphs or charts) on a single subject, can rack up a lot of page views and links.
 However, because so much of the content is embedded in the image and therefore not readable as text by search engines, it’s important to carefully optimize the rest of the page.
+You can use one of these five free infographic templates to get started.

 - Slideshows – A slideshow is a way to display a series of related images.
 Sometimes pictures are more important than text – say you’re trying to show what all the stars wore to the Oscars.
 Here again, SEO of your title, captions, image file names and so on is important because there is less for the search engines to “read.”